larics/UAV-LLM-semantic-reasoning/README.md

 ## Installation & Running

 The repository is to be clonned as it is outside of the CrazySim (simulation) or CrazySwarm (real world) packages.
 ROS2 workspace and ROS2 should be sourced before running the code.
+Models and the sdf file used in the simulation can be downloaded [here](https://drive.google.com/file/d/15_DUEFOr0VFzXhRMFV648gFY7OKM_s3a/view?usp=sharing).

 A bash script that runs Tmuxinator with needed terminals is provided:

 #### Simulation